Should I have a third baby? Is it really a good idea?

 So, parenting a third child might feel like second nature.
 You’re not the newbie that you were before.
-You’ve already established a routine for the older ones, so the third one can fall right into it.
+You’ve already established a routine for the older ones so that the third one can fall right into it.

-Before you know it they are past the toddler phase and knowing that makes you appreciate each stage more.
+Before you know it, they are past the toddler phase, knowing that makes you appreciate each stage more.

 Having said that, I’d also have to warn you that every child comes with its own unique challenges.